eitanrich/gans-n-gmms/README.md

 # gans-n-gmms
-Official implementation for On Gans and GMMs paper
+Official implementation of the NDB evaluation method for generative models and of the MFA model per "On GANs and GMMs"

+TODO:
+- [] Code cleanup and publish